yiisoft/active-record/docs/internals.md

 # Internals

-This package can be tested globally or individually for each DBMS.
+You can test this package either globally or individually for each DBMS.

 - [MSSQL](https://github.com/yiisoft/db-mssql)
 - [MySQL/MariaDB](https://github.com/yiisoft/db-mysql)